INS No. 127

 CAS No. 16423-68-0

-Erythrosine is added to foods at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).
+Erythrosine (INS No. 127) is added to foods at concentrations up to a maximum permitted level (MPL) as adopted by the Codex Alimentarius Commission.
+There are 6 food categories for which MPLs for erythrosine have been adopted in the General Standard of Food Additives (GSFA).